InfinityWorldHI/RFID_SIM800L/README.md

     *SIM800L
       1- GND to GND of the Arduino and GND of the 3.7v battery(2Amps).
-      2- Tx
+      2- Tx o pin3
-      3- Rx
+      3- Rx:
+           Don't connect directly Rx pin to Arduino’s digital pin2 as Arduino Uno uses 5V GPIO, whereas the SIM800L module uses 3.3V level logic and is NOT 5V tolerant.
+           This means the Tx signal coming from the Arduino Uno must be stepped down to 3.3V so as not to damage the SIM800L module.
+           So just use a simple resistor divider.
+A 10K resistor between SIM800L Rx and Arduino pin2, and 20K between SIM800L Rx and GND would work fine.
       4- Vcc to 3.7v of the 3.7v battery (2Amps).

 SIM800L LED Status Indicators.

   There is an LED on the top right side of the SIM800L Cellular Module which indicates the status of your cellular network.
   It’ll blink at various rates to show what state it’s in:

   * Blink every 1s
      The module is running but hasn’t made connection to the cellular network yet.
   * Blink every 2s
      The GPRS data connection you requested is active.
   * Blink every 3s
      The module has made contact with the cellular network & can send/receive voice and SMS.